 Accidents Caused by Distracted Driving and Cell Phone Use

-According to New Jersey’s Acting Attorney General John J. Hoffman, between 2004 and 2013 there were almost 3 million motor vehicle accidents throughout the state.
+Originally published September 19, 2016.
+According to New Jersey’s former Acting Attorney General John J. Hoffman, between 2004 and 2013 there were almost 3 million motor vehicle accidents throughout the state.
 Almost half of these involved distracted driving.
-Drivers can become distracted by a number of things both inside and outside the vehicle.
-Any one of these can cause a serious road accident.
-Distracted driving, whatever the cause, is dangerous and increases the risk of a vehicle accident.
+As it relates to cell phone use, distracted driving has become an increasing problem nationwide, causing many states to crack down on talking and texting while operating a vehicle.

 Driving and Cell Phone Use in New Jersey